BeomChangKim/cwac-camera/README.md

 This library suffers from some
 [fundamental problems](http://commonsware.com/blog/2014/12/01/my-mistakes-cwac-camera.html).
-New projects should look elsewhere, and existing projects should plan on migrating to something else.
+New projects should look elsewhere, and existing projects should plan on migrating to something else. **This library is discontinued and deprecated**.

 Options include: